Jensen895/stock-agent/README.md

 # stock-agent
-I want to build a personal stock assistant, an agent that updates the positions and news of your holding stocks and provide financial suggestions daily
+A personal stock assistant, an agent that updates the positions and news of your holding stocks and provide financial suggestions daily